 Such items to consider: The evacuation time period is unknown.
 What needs to be taken to handle the court financial business while you are away?
-How will you manage the building check-up and repairs after the event, but before the return to full operations?
 Do you take blank checks?
 Do you take deposit slips?
-What authority does the court manager have during an emergency?
-Does the court manager know how to reach key staff and vendors while out of the office for evacuation?
-How will the repairs be coordinated?
+What authority does the fiscal manager have during an emergency?
+Does the fiscal manager know how to reach key staff and vendors while out of the office for evacuation?